School Finance Conference

-Now is the time for the 17th Annual School Finance Conference!
+Now is the time to register for the 2020 School Finance Conference for Businesses!

-In addition to the information you receive at the Conference, all attendees are automatically signed up to receive key updates on the State Budget, school bonds, Controller's Reports, and other hot topics - a tremendous value you will retain throughout the year!
+In addition to the information you receive at the Conference, all attendees are automatically signed up to receive key updates throughout the year on the State Budget, school bonds, Controller’s reports, and other hot topics – a great value you will benefit from all year long!